Home Maintenance Tips that Could Save You Thousands

-As spring is upon us in Abbotsford, its is time for Abbotsford homeowners to take a deeper look into their home.
-At Coleridge Construction we know that home ownership is expensive, but here are a couple of things that everyone can do to help with the cost of future unexpected maintenance.
+As winter is fast approaching, these home maintenance tips will help Abbotsford homeowners do a little preventative maintenance.
+At Coleridge Construction we know that home ownership is expensive, but here are a couple of things that everyone can do to help with the cost of future unexpected maintenance repairs.

-Toilet Seal and Silicone: This is one of the cheapest and easiest ways you could save yourself a couple hundred dollars.
+This is one of the cheapest and easiest home maintenance tips you should know.
+It could save you headaches and dollars.
 You usually don’t know if a toilet seal has failed until it is too late.
 Some of the first signs could be excess water around the base of your toilet seat, or water leaking through your basement ceiling.
 Though the life of a toilet seal can last 20 years, or the lifetime of a toilet, if you don’t actually know when a toilet has been replaced last it is important to make sure this is a priority when you move into a new house.
 Along with regular inspections around the toilet to help prevent any unexpected issues in the future.

-Gutter Cleaning: This is a simple act, that can be done a couple days a year, that can save you a few thousand on roof repairs.
-A failed gutter or a constant overflowing gutter can lead to fascia rot, siding failures and further roof rot.
-So, spending a couple days a year making sure these areas are removed from debris, can be a easy act on your future wallet.
+This is a simple act, that can be done a couple days a year, that can save you a few thousand on roof repairs.
+A failed gutter or a constant overflowing gutter can lead to fascia rot, siding failures, and further roof rot.
+So, spending a couple days a year making sure these areas are removed from debris, can be an easy act on your future wallet.

-Yearly Maintenance: Yearly Maintenance is the most cost-effective way you can save thousands on your home.
+Basic home maintenance tips are helpful but yearly home maintenance is perhaps the most cost-effective way you can save thousands on your home.
 By inspecting the areas around your house, roof, attic, gutters, vents on roof, for any leaks or rot do to wear and tear, you are able to catch a leak or need for maintenance before it grows to something larger and more costly.

-* Click below for the link to our printable yearly maintenance checklist.
+* Click below for the link to our printable yearly home maintenance checklist.

-The Coleridge Construction team is here for you have any inquires, or areas needing help as you inspect your home.
+The Coleridge Construction team is here for you if you have any inquires or areas needing help as you inspect your home.